Howuhh/faster-trajectory-transformer/README.md

 as it was already computed when the previous token was predicted. **All we need is to cache it**!

-Actually, attention caching is a common thing in NLP field, but a lot of RL practitioners may not be familiar with NLP, so the code can be also a good example for learning.
+Actually, attention caching is a common thing in NLP field, but a lot of RL practitioners may not be familiar with NLP, so the code also can be educational.

 ### Vectorized rollouts